 If you have a history of a suspected penicillin allergy, the doctors at Weiss Medical will perform a thorough history and, if appropriate, perform penicillin skin testing in the office.
 This is often confirmed via a blood test called ImmunoCAP testing.

-If testing for penicillin is negative, we will then have the patient undergo a cautious graded challenge to penicillin (or a derivative).
-This consists of exposing the patient to penicillin via increasing doses until a total of a full dose is received.
+If testing for penicillin is negative, we will then have the patient undergo a cautious graded challenge to a penicillin (or a derivative).
+This consists of exposing the patient to penicillin via increasing doses until a full dose is received.
 Patients are examined and vital signs are checked every 15-20 minutes.
 The entire procedure typically is performed over 2 hours.
-A cautious graded drug challenge can also be performed to other types of medications, such as azithromycin, ciprofloxacin, acetaminophen, etc…
+A cautious graded drug challenge can also be performed on other types of medications, such as azithromycin, ciprofloxacin, acetaminophen, etc…

 People with an allergy to NSAIDs can present with an increase in their asthma symptoms, hives, swelling, or a severe allergic reaction.
 An allergy to NSAIDs is diagnosed based on history as there is no specific skin or laboratory test to confirm the diagnosis.
 Typically, if a patient is allergic to one NSAID, they need to avoid the entire family of NSAIDs.

 To learn more and request your consultation, call or contact us online.